jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 .. note::

-  results can be different because of Python_ version
+  results can be different because of the Python_ version

 .. code-block:: python